cicsdev/cics-java-liberty-sqlj/README.md

 1. Bind the DB2 plan that is specified in the CICS DB2CONN or DB2ENTRY definition with a PKLIST of NULLID.*

-1. Add the following properties in the JVM profile to set the location of the DB2 drivers to allow CICS to automatically configure the default DataSource
+1. Add the following properties in the JVM profile to set the location of the DB2 drivers to allow CICS to automatically configure the default data source

      ```
     -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true